joey-qytyku/vgb-project/docs/Spec.md

 ## Source Code

 The source code is written in 32-bit assembly for performance.
-Pipeline-concious instructions are used:
+Pipeline-friendly instructions are used:

 ```
 ; To increment